-As at 31 December 2015, an independent assessment of the fair value of the building was performed by an independent firm of professional appraisers with acknowledged qualifications and relevant professional experience in the valuation of property of a similar category and in a similar location.
+As at 31 December 2020, an independent assessment of the fair value of the buildings was performed by an independent firm of professional appraisers with required qualifications and relevant professional experience in the valuation of property of a similar category and in a similar location.

-In 2019 and 2018, the Bank did not engage an independent appraiser for the independent assessment of the fair value of the building.
+In 2019, the Bank did not engage an independent appraiser for the independent assessment of the fair value of the building.
 Management of the Bank performed an analysis and concluded that there were no significant changes in the real estate market and in the condition of the building in 2019.
 In addition, in 2019, the Bank sold part of the building.
-Management of the Bank believes that the fair value of the building did not change significantly as at 31 December 2019 compared with 31 December 2015.

-To analyze the fair value of the building, the Bank used the market method and the income capitalization method.
+To revaluate the building, the market method and the income capitalization method were used.